Circuses abuse animals to force them to perform stupid tricks.

 Training is not the only form of abuse the animals in the circus endure.

 In the wild, elephants and tigers will walk and run miles each day.
 Yet in the circus the animals are confined to small cages, or chained, and are unable to move about as they would naturally.
 The animals are also frequently transported in train cars or in trucks, and kept there for numerous hours or even days at a time.
-This occurs for many animals up to 90% of their lives.
+Some animals are forced to travel up to 90% of their lives.

 When you visit an elephant in a circus or zoo, look for them slowly swaying their heads back and forth or rocking from side to side.
 These actions are called "stereotypic" behaviors and they indicate psychological distress.
 The intensive confinement of elephants coupled with a lack of ability to socialize with their families, or even others of their kind, causes them to experience emotional trauma.
 What would your experience of life be like if you were torn from your family and confined in a jail cell?

 Elephants, tigers, and other animals used by the circus are sentient beings, just like you.
 They have thoughts, feelings, and a desire to be free.
-Please boycott events that cause suffering to animals.
+Boycott events that cause suffering to animals.

 Take Action